Dmumladz3/Epam-course-module1/modules/60. Solution Architecture Styles and Patterns/Homework.md

  - we want to give users recommendations based on their profile.
  - external users might have a way to login with their social network accounts.
 Administrator should be able to add new courses in a couple of clicks.

+ ## Discovery

+ Client hired external Solution Architect to come up with new proposal and migration plan.
+In the first place Solution Architect documented existing system.

  ![Existing Education Platform](./images/existing.drawio.png)